 At just about six inches square, these are a great size for day-to-day diaper changes.
 And if you decide they aren’t quite right for your diaper routine, these wipes are super versatile.
 You can use them for after-meal cleanup, diaper changes, bath duty, or house tidying.
 They’re sturdy, soft, and a great organic option.

 Best Alternative Material Wipes

 These washcloths are not labeled as baby wipes, but they are one of our favorites for cloth diaper cleanups.
 Not only are they incredibly soft and luxurious, but the organic bamboo and cotton velour is also anti-microbial and hypoallergenic.
 The fabric is absorbent and works well, even on the most sensitive skin.

 These wipes are double-sided, with the bamboo side providing the texture you need for big messes.
 The cotton velour offers a great super-soft option for times where you don’t need to bring in heavy-duty equipment.

-These GroVia wipes are a great size at 6 inches square.
-They’re designed with your baby’s comfort in mind.
-A soft polyester and cotton blend, you can expect your wipes won’t shrink much in the wash.
+GroVia wipes have been a top choice among cloth-diapering parents for years, as they’re designed with your baby’s comfort in mind.
+Although they’re a little smaller than some options, these soft poyester and cotton blend wipes won’t shrink much in the wash.